 The alternative is to spend hours digging through excel sheets and invoices whenever you have to create a report.
 You can imagine how fun that must be.

 To effectively manage maintenance costs, you need accurate data and the ability to break down costs into categories like parts and assets.
 This allows you to find and eliminate problem areas.

 Total maintenance cost in Limble is broken down into three main categories:

 $ spent on labor (includes costs like salary, benefits, and overtime pay)

 $ spent on invoices (like when you call in a vendor for a specialized repair or jump to a hardware store to acquire a missing part)

-On the image below, you can see an example of a custom monthly report that contains cost breakdowns for parts, outside vendors, and labor.
+The image below shows an example of a custom monthly report containing cost breakdowns for parts, outside vendors, and labor.
 You can click on each category to see further cost breakdowns.

 Tracking down expenses for a single asset

 Vendor invoices are tied to assets.
 Spare parts are used on assets.
 Labor costs are incurred by performing maintenance work on assets.
 While a CMMS might allow you to break down costs based on types of invoices, types of spare parts, and type of performed work, the most useful reports will be those that look at specific assets.